xandalm/go-router/README.md

 # Go Router

-It's based on standard lib HTTP ServerMux.
+It's based on standard lib HTTP ServerMux (Go 1.21).
 With new features:
 - RegExp match based seek.
 - Param based patterns in path analysis.
 - Instead Handle/HandleFunc methods, now we have Use/UseFunc methods, this can deal with all HTTP methods.